-Within the context of this Policy, ‘enforcement' includes any action taken by officers aimed at ensuring that businesses or individuals comply with the law – these actions may range from offering advice, information and issuing public warnings, to cautioning and instituting legal proceedings/prosecutions.
+Within the context of this Policy, ‘enforcement' includes any action taken by officers aimed at ensuring that businesses or individuals comply with the law – these actions may range from offering advice, information and issuing public warnings, to cautioning, issuing fixed penalty notices and instituting legal proceedings/prosecutions.

-The purpose of our enforcement policy is to provide a framework to make sure that we work in an equitable, practical and consistent manner.
+The purpose of this enforcement policy is to provide a framework to make sure that the Service works in an equitable, practical and consistent manner.

 The role of Trading Standards is to promote and maintain a fair and safe trading environment and thereby protect the interests of consumers and businesses.
-We enforce a wide range of business and consumer protection legislation relating to quality, quantity, safety, description and price of goods and services.
+The Service enforces a wide range of business and consumer protection legislation relating to quality, quantity, safety, description and price of goods and services.

-We carry out our duties in various ways including: inspection, sampling, test purchasing, testing, investigation and prosecution, but also by informing, advising and educating businesses and consumers.
+Officers from the Service carry out duties in various ways including: inspection, sampling, test purchasing, testing, issuing fixed penalty notices, investigation and prosecution, and also by informing, advising and educating businesses and consumers.

-We recognise that prevention is better than cure and that most businesses want to comply with the law.
-We will endeavour to help these businesses and others to meet their legal obligations without unnecessary expense.
-When a business does break the law, we will consider all the surrounding circumstances before deciding whether formal action is appropriate.
+The Service recognises that prevention is better than cure and that most businesses want to comply with the law.
+The Service will endeavour to help these businesses and others to meet their legal obligations without unnecessary expense.
+When a business does break the law, the Service will consider all the surrounding circumstances before deciding whether formal action is appropriate.
 A prosecution will only be brought if it is in the public interest to do so.

-We aim to prioritise and direct our regulatory effort effectively using intelligence and relevant risk assessment schemes.
+The Service aims to prioritise and direct regulatory effort effectively using intelligence and relevant risk assessment schemes.

 Such risk assessments will have regard to all available, relevant and good-quality data.
-We will give due consideration of the combined effect of the potential impact and likelihood of non-compliance – this approach will enable us to focus our resources on the areas that need them most and to ensure that persistent offenders are identified quickly.
+The Service will give due consideration of the combined effect of the potential impact and likelihood of non-compliance – this approach will enable focus of resources on the areas that need them most and to ensure that persistent offenders are identified quickly.

 Fairness and Consistency

-We will ensure that our enforcement practices are consistent – this means that we will adopt a similar approach in similar circumstances to achieve similar ends.
+The Service will ensure that enforcement practices are consistent – this means that the Service will adopt a similar approach in similar circumstances to achieve similar ends.

-We will have regard to national guidelines in our decision-making processes.
+The Service will have regard to national guidelines in decision-making processes.

 Openness and Transparency

-We will ensure that there is always a clear distinction between those actions necessary to comply with the law, and those which we recommend as best practice but which are not compulsory.
+The Service will ensure that there is always a clear distinction between those actions necessary to comply with the law, and those recommended as best practice but which are not compulsory.

-Where businesses have acted against the law we may use publicity in order to raise awareness, to increase compliance and to improve monitoring of trade practices.
+Where businesses have acted against the law the Service may use publicity in order to raise awareness of the issue, to increase general compliance and to improve monitoring of trade practices.

 Supporting the local economy

-One of our key roles is to encourage economic progress against a background of protection.
-Wherever possible, we will work in partnership with businesses to assist them in meeting their legal obligations.
+One of the key roles of the Service is to encourage economic progress against a background of protection.
+Wherever possible, the Service will work in partnership with businesses to assist them in meeting their legal obligations.